Damsel of Cyprus: English captivity

 Between 1 and 22 May 1191, Isaac Komnenos was involved in a conflict with the English contingent of the Third Crusade.
 He threatened Berengaria, the fiancée of King Richard I of England, and Richard promptly landed troops and took Limassol while Isaac retreated after some skirmishes.
 On 16 May, the two met and Richard demanded that Isaac pay an indemnity, put a mixed force of cavalry and infantry at his disposal and hand over his daughter and his new wife as hostages.
 According to Howden, Richard was to be permitted to arrange his daughter's marriage.
 In return, Richard would enfeoff him with Cyprus.
 Isaac refused these terms and retreated north.
 While Richard lay ill at Nicosia, his ally Guy of Lusignan attacked the castle of Kyrenia "by land and sea" on 21 May, having learned that Isaac's daughter was there.
-According to Roger of Howden and the Chronique d'Ernoul, who have Richard at Kyrenia, the Damsel, who was only about fourteen years old, came out of the castle, fell at Richard's feet and surrendered both herself and the fortress.
+According to Roger of Howden and the Chronique d'Ernoul, who have Richard at Kyrenia, the Damsel, who was about fourteen years old, came out of the castle, fell at Richard's feet and surrendered both herself and the fortress.
 Richard took her hand and helped her to her feet.

 According to the Itinerarium regis Ricardi, on learning of his daughter's capture Isaac despaired "because he loved her dearly".
-Roger of Howden is even stronger, writing "he loved [her] more than any other creature".
+Roger of Howden wrote, "he loved [her] more than any other creature".
 He surrendered on 31 May or 1 June.
-There is no basis for the claim by H. W. C. Davis that Richard threatened to kill his captive to induce Isaac's surrender.
-The poet Ambroise records the moving reunion of father and daughter in captivity.
-On 1 June, Richard quit Cyprus, taking his prisoners with him to Acre.
+There is no basis for the claim by H. W. C. Davis that Richard I threatened to kill his captive to induce Isaac's surrender.
+The poet Ambroise records the reunion of the two in captivity.
+On 1 June, Richard left Cyprus, taking his prisoners with him to Acre.

 The Itinerarium describes her as a "young little thing" (juvenculam parvulam) at the time of her capture.
 The Chronica anonymi Laudunensis canonici also describes her as handsome (speciosa).
-Ralph de Diceto even thought it necessary to condemn those who accused Richard of an attraction to his captive.
+Ralph de Diceto thought it necessary to condemn those who accused Richard I of an attraction to his captive.
 According to the Itinerarium, Richard had her put "in custody, lest she be carried off" (in custodiam ne forte raperetur), which implies physical confinement.
 The Chronique d'Ernoul and the Histoire d'Eracles claim that she was imprisoned in Margat with her father, but Ralph says that she was "retained in honorable custody in the royal chamber with the two queens", Richard's queen, Berengaria, and his sister Joan, dowager queen of Sicily.
 Ambroise, commenting on her capture, also says she was sent to the queen not for safekeeping but for her education: